Friend warned police Americans feared missing in Mexico

 “She tried calling their cell phones but they sound turned off,” the report states.

-It said the officer gave Orange a phone number for the international bridge in the area and told her to follow up with criminal investigators on Monday if she hadn’t heard from her friends.
+It said Orange was given a phone number to follow up with criminal investigators on Monday if she hadn’t heard from her friends.

 A Brownsville Police Department spokesperson did not immediately respond to a request for comment Wednesday.
 CNN was the first to report on the police report.